benfrick/docs-portfolio/src/doc/commerce/checkout/use-fulfillment-offerings.md

 ### Send the Fulfillment Offerings Request

-There are two ways to get the list of Fulfillment Offerings for each item in a consumer's Cart.
-You can make a PUT request to get the most comprehensive list when you have gathered certain consumer information.
+There are two ways to get a list of Fulfillment Offerings.
+You can make a PUT request to get the Fulfillment Offerings for each item in cart.
 This is discussed in **Option 1** below.
-You can also make a GET request to get a cached version of Fulfillment Offerings without consumer information such as on the Product Display Page.
+You can also make a GET request to get a cached version of Fulfillment Offerings for each size of an item in Cart, such as on a Product Display Page.
 This is discussed in **Option 2** below.

 #### OPTION 1: Send a PUT request

 >**NOTE**: The PUT Fulfillment Offerings endpoint operates asynchronously.
 This means that after you execute the initial request, you call another endpoint to get the result.
-See [Using Nike APIs](https://developer.niketech.com/nde-docs/doc/getting-started/using-nike-apis.html#asynchronous-operation) for more details.
+See [Using Nike APIs](/doc/getting-started/using-nike-apis.html#asynchronous-operation) for more details.

 ##### Step 1: Make a Fulfillment Offerings request

-If you have consumer information such as shipping address, email address, or latitude and longitude of the consumer's physical location, send a HTTP PUT request to https://api.nike.com/buy/fulfillment_offerings_jobs/v1/2c1db6b9-7fd7-401c-acc9-73f926681cb9.
+Send a HTTP PUT request to https://api.nike.com/buy/fulfillment_offerings_jobs/v1/2c1db6b9-7fd7-401c-acc9-73f926681cb9.
 Note the UUID in the URL path, which you must generate.
+Make sure to send any consumer information you have such as shipping address, email address, or latitude and longitude of the consumer's physical location to get the most accurate list of offerings for each Cart item.

 The sample request body below contains a SHIP `fulfillmentType` for skuId 15611769-e81b-45dd-b28c-ca0effb272de and PICKUP `fulfillmentType` for skuId 15611769-e81b-45dd-b28c-ca0effb272de.
 This means that the consumer "intends" (has indicated through the experience) to receive those two items through those fulfillment methods.